shwaylay/shwaylay/README.md

-Hi, I am a college student interested in learning game development and machine learning.
+Hi, I am a Computer Science Major at UMD.